n8urm8/4x-convex/README.md

 ## [Live Demo](https://convex-saas.netlify.app)

 > [!NOTE]
-> Convex SaaS is an Open Source Template that is a direct port of the amazing
+> Astral Ascendency is an Open Source Template that is a direct port of the amazing
 > work of [Daniel Kanem](https://twitter.com/DanielKanem) in [Remix SaaS](https://github.com/dev-xo/remix-saas).
 > As that template does, this one shares common bits of code with: [Indie
 > Stack](https://github.com/remix-run/indie-stack), [Epic